cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-02-22-how-phd-profiles-are-evaluated.md

 Therefore, if you have a strong passion for research and don't like teaching, then there are other ways to be a researcher outside academia.

 # Conclusion

-Given that you have enough passion for your field and the solid determination to continue in academia, you should know that the job can be a holy grail, but only after you get tenure.
+Given that you have enough passion for your field and the solid determination to continue in academia, you should know that the job can be a holy grail, but only after becoming a tenured professor.
-Unfortunately, there is a long way to go before reaching this desired position.
+Unfortunately, there is a long way to go before reaching this idyllic position.
-Before that, candidates must go through a long path full of competitiveness and work uncertainty.
-This situation simply obeys the market laws: the demand for these positions is higher than the offer.
+On the way, candidates must go through a long path full of competitiveness and work uncertainty.[^3] This situation obeys a simple market law: the demand for these positions is higher than the offer!
-So, now that you know... if you still want it, then be ready!
+If you still want to go through this professional adventure, you know what to expect after reading this post.

 # References